Assessment (as of 30 May 2019):

-- Besides, under the influence of global warming and local urbanization, winter temperatures in Hong Kong exhibit a significant long-term rising trend.
-The chance of normal to above-normal temperature is generally higher.
-Climate models around the world forecast weaker-than-normal northeast monsoon over southern China this winter and hence above-normal temperature over the region is expected.
+- Under the influence of global warming and local urbanization, summer temperatures in Hong Kong exhibit a significant long-term rising trend.
+Climate models around the world also forecast normal to above-normal temperatures over southern China this summer.

 - Climate prediction centres around the world generate seasonal forecasts, employing a variety of methods including